 But getting Congress on board for sizeable public works spending might prove easier said than done.

 After all, Donald Trump touted infrastructure plans too - promises that became a running joke in Washington as they repeatedly failed to progress.
-And many climate-friendly policies remain controversial in Republican and business circles.
+And many climate-friendly policies remain controversial among companies and Republicans, who have already started criticising Mr Biden's agenda and raising concerns about its cost.

-"This opens up more scope but it's still an exceedingly slim majority," Prof Furman says.
+"This opens up more scope but it's still an exceedingly slim majority," Prof Furman said.
 "You won't be able to do everything."

 Mr Biden won't need to depend on Congress for everything - and he's likely to focus his executive power on issues like immigration and the environment, two areas where the corporate world often split from the Trump administration.